-There is nothing worse than finding a moldy piece of fruit in the bottom of a bag.
+There's nothing worse than finding a moldy piece of fruit in the bottom of a bag.
 Who ever thought that moldy bread would lead to a the development of modern antibiotics?
 More cultures that you might know used mold to help prevent infection.
-Poultices of moldy bread were used in ancient Egypt, ancient India, and ancient Greece, and penicillin, the important antibiotic, is derived from mold spores.
+Poultices of moldy bread were used in ancient Egypt, ancient India, and ancient Greece, and penicillin, an important antibiotic, is derived from mold spores.

 Mold spores are everywhere just waiting for the right environment to grow and multiply in.
 But what is the best environment for them?
 Is it cold or warm?
 Sunny or dark?
-This bread mold experiment will help your child find out, while developing important hypothesis and experiment-building skills.
+This bread mold experiment will help your child find out, while developing important hypothesis-making and experiment-designing skills.

 What You Need:

 - Take one bag and put it in a dark place.
 Place the next bag in the refrigerator.
 Place the last bag in a sunny area.
 Make sure each bag is sealed tightly.
 Label them with a marker.